r-hub/proposal/proposal.md

 * `rhub-jenkins` The Docker config for our Jenkins instance.
 It contains the Jenkins config as well.
 * `rhub-app` The web app to submit and query jobs, in node.js.
+- `rhub-api` Web pages that document the API.
 * `rhub-queue` The app that handles the queue, picks up the files, creates Jenkins jobs, and starts the build.
 * `rhub-worker-*` One repo for the Docker config for each worker type.